anushap6571/encode_decode/README.md

 # encode_decode

-encodes or decodes a string
+encodes or decodes a string by adding a specific key to each element's ASCII